 How do I do this?

-- Participate in meetings, representing the voice of the citizen. - Raise issues / concerns with relevant managers. - Engage with, and scrutinise the information available in Verto to help inform decisions and identify ways to make improvements.
+- Participate in meetings, representing the voice of the citizen - Raise issues / concerns with relevant managers - Engage with and scrutinise the information available in the Verto system to help inform decisions and identify ways to make improvements.